fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 3: Brief history and evolution of STM32
+# Brief history and evolution of STM32
 ## Modern Marvels and Future Prospects
 - **Today**: STM32 ecosystem flourishes with extensive development tools and support.
 - **Focus Areas**: IoT, embedded AI, connectivity, and real-time control.